Graduation

 Based on the outcome of student voting, the valedictorian will be announced.
 Based on staff ranking of MC candidates (after excluding the valedictorian), two masters of ceremonies will be announced.

-The valedictorian and masters of ceremonies are asked to work with Mr. Bell (English teacher) to prepare for their roles in the graduation ceremony.
+The valedictorian and masters of ceremonies are asked to work with a staff member to prepare for their roles in the graduation ceremony.

 Graduation ceremony